MagdalenMcCulloch/MagdalenMcCullochCodingPortfolio/README.md

 The third, called "mySegmentation.py" segments a text using a unique set of rules I created.
 Based on this segmentation, it outputs the number of sentences, words, unique words, and average sentence length of the text.
 As I learned in my Computational Linguistics class, these figures are useful for digitalizing and translating texts.

+You can find instructions for running each code at the top of their file.